 Vincenzo Maranghi was nominated Group CEO and remaind in charge until 2003.

 Mediobanca was privatised and the three founding banks (Banca Commerciale Italiana, Credito Italiano and Banco di Roma) reduced their collective stake to 25% and a further 25% was reserved to private investors.
 The banks and companies signed a block shareholders’ agreement to ensure stability and a clear strategic direction.

 Silvio Salteri was nominated CEO succeeding Enrico Cuccia who remains BoD Director and is nominated Honorary Chairman in 1988.

 Selma was formed, one of the pioneers of leasing in Italy.

 Mediobanca led the overhaul of Olivetti, redefining the strategy and financial structure of an industrial group that was part of Italian history.

 Reconta was formed, the first Italian auditing firm (sold in 1981).

 Mediobanca was listed on the stock market.
 The following year it successfully issued 10,000 shares priced at 12,800 lira each.

-Compass was founded, from 1960 a pioneer in the Italian consumer credit market.
+Compass was founded, pioneer in the Italian consumer credit market.
 The bank introduced personal lending to Italy and today still offers household financing to help families and individuals achieve their goals and buy assets.
 Compass became the market leader after acquiring Linea in 2008.